Sultan Ahmed Bin Sulayem

 On Dubai’s founding vision, building free zones from nothing, and why listening is an amazing art.

-People often ask, ‘Why do you have so many high rise buildings in Dubai?’ — this is a necessity.
 Dubai is a small place; if we didn’t opt to go vertically then our children would never see nature, as the whole place would have been covered.
 When I talk about Dubai and what I did, you can characterise it in blocks of ten years.

 I was involved with the free zone, the Jebel Ali free zone, which I started in 1985, and DP World in the 1990s.
 A lot of things that have happened in Dubai evolved from necessity, and necessity is the mother of invention.

-A lot of the time, I will admit, that innovation has come from within the organisation, rather than from the top.
+Innovation has come from within the organisation, rather than from the top.
 In airport customs, they come up with amazing initiatives out of necessity — not because we were pushing them, but because they found a way that takes them less time to do their job with precision.

 "You must break away from defeatist thinking, and you should accept that there is no such thing as a deadlock."